paoloriccardi/paoloriccardi.github.io/_posts/2021-11-04-hey-oh-lets-go(lang).md

     fmt.Println("This is not valid in Go!")
 }
 ```

-Another great book which is worth mentioning and from which I'm sneak peaking from time to time, is the classic [The Go Programming Language](https://www.gopl.io/){:target="_blank"} by Alan A. A. Donovan and Brian W. Kernighan.
+Speaking of bibliography, another great book which is worth mentioning and from which I'm sneak peaking from time to time, is the classic [The Go Programming Language](https://www.gopl.io/){:target="_blank"} by Alan A. A. Donovan and Brian W. Kernighan.
 Yes, that Brian W. Kernighan.

 ##### Standardization and enforcement, a possible explaination
 To be honest, if you come from other languages, things like the one I described above can be a little bit of a shock.
-Furthermore let's be honest, we like to think ourself as artists of code and serialization and standardization sounds more like industry than like art.
+Furthermore let's be honest, we like to think ourselves as artists or at least creative craftsmen and serialization and standardization sounds more like industry than like art.

-On the funny side, let's not forget that the argument of spaces vs tabs can break relationships as discussed in a famous [Silicon Valley episode](https://www.imdb.com/title/tt5218484/){:target="_blank"}... by the way, in the Go universe it's tabs (and I agree on that specific tenet).
+On the funny side, let's not forget that the argument of spaces vs tabs can break relationships as discussed in a famous [Silicon Valley episode](https://www.imdb.com/title/tt5218484/){:target="_blank"} and, by the way, in the Go universe it's tabs (and I agree on that specific tenet).

-There are many things that are peculiar in Go, but the "forced standardization" is the one that got me first and after thinking about it I think there is a reason, or at least a possible explaination, for removing these kind of choice from the availability of the programmer.
+There are many things that are peculiar in Go and that I will learn to appreciate and leverage as far as I progress with the language but the "forced standardization" is the one that immediately captured my attention in a not so pleasant way.
+Nevertheless, after a little bit of deeper pondering, I think there is a reason, or at least a possible explanation, for removing these kind of choices from the availability of the programmer.

-Go was born as a programming language in context where the codebases as well as the number of teams and people inside them, were (and still are) huge for the average software engineer standards.
+Go was born as a programming language in a context where the codebases as well as the number of teams and individual contributors, were (and still are) big for the average software engineer standards.
-So it can become an issue if any programmers will have to deal with the idiosincracy of the others in terms of coding styles and code formatting.
-To reduce entropy, Go also reduces the number of keywords available, so if you need a looping block you have `for`, you won't have even `while` and `foreach`.
+In such a situation, dealing with the idiosincracies of tens of other programmers in terms of coding styles and code formatting can become a real pain very quickly.
+Not to mention the possibilities to efficiently automate tasks on code.
+Choice creates variations.
+In order to reduce entropy, there is a very small number of language keywords, so for example `for` is the only way to have a loop in Go.

 This idea make sense even if you think about another aspect, the growth of a Project often comes with the necessity of increasing the head count for development, operations, maintenance and so on.
-This means hiring, retraining/reskilling and replacing lots of new people that will have to hit the ground running.
+This means hiring but even retraining/reskilling and replacing lots of new people frequently, so every new addition to a team will have to hit the ground running.

-##### My background
+Standards help reducing the complexity that joining a new project implies.
+If your city is burning and the local fire department is failing to put down the fire it's easier to receive help from the firefighters of nearby cities if their hose couplings fit your fire hydrants.
+Does it seem like an unrealistic scenario?
+Go check the [Great Baltimora fire](https://en.wikipedia.org/wiki/Great_Baltimore_Fire){:target="_blank"} to see what I mean.

+##### Old habits die hard
-I've used several programming languages in my life: Basic (yes, I'm that old), Pascal, C, Php, JS, Java, Objective C, but the one I've been using most lately is Python.
+I've used several programming languages in my life: Basic, Pascal, C, Php, JS, Java, Objective C, but the one I've been using the most, in the last years is Python.
-The first reason that come to my mind is that since I'm not so closely involved in the coding process anymore, when I have to code, I can just pick something to get the job done.
-The common reasons for me to open an IDE is:
+Why?
+Well, the first reason that comes to my mind is that since I'm not so closely involved in the daily coding process anymore, so when I do usually it's for:
 - Writing a blog post (such this one)
-- Build a tactical tool with few to zero legacy (e.g. cleaning a dataset or putting up a quick webservice for a PoC)
+- Building a tactical tool with few to zero strings attached (e.g. cleaning a dataset or putting up a quick webservice for a PoC)
-- Work on a pet project (I'll eventually pitch one of them in another post)
+- Working on some pet project (I'll eventually pitch one of them in another post)

 So usually no teams or codebases to comply against unless I choose to, and no particular technical boundaries.
-Furthermore I'm not coding every day of the week, so I need something that is robust but even easy going and somewhat forgiving... just like Python.
-You can do pretty much anything with it, even if it won't guarantee top notch performances and you can pick it up after months of inactivity and be productive in minutes.
+Furthermore I don't do this as a regular activity, so I need something that is robust but even easy going and somewhat forgiving.
+Python fits the role perfectly, you can do pretty much anything with it, even if it won't guarantee top notch performances but most of all you can pick it up after months of inactivity and feel at home right away, being productive in minutes.

+In a way I got used to that cozy and familiar environment that Python was offering and in IT being in your comfort zone too much usually is up to no good.
+To put this under another perspective, I've been practicing martial arts for the last 20 years, over time I've met a lot of interesting people from different backgrounds and I tried to learn something from each and everyone of them, well once I met a Karate instructor who told me one thing that fits this situation perfectly: *Comforts kill you*.

 ##### Surprises
 When you come to Go from a different background (as I did), you'll have a lot of "wait a minute" moments reading the manual.
 This is because, as I said not only Go is a beast of its own but because it does things in its own way and it require you to adapt as a developer to that mindset.